jyc/car/README.md

 You can also install `car` to somewhere on `$PATH` and do `car` instead of `./car`, although then you won't be able to make customizations per-project.

+## Help text

+This is the standard helptext which should give a brief description of the functions of `car`.

+    Usage car [rule]*
+    A collection of aliases for common tasks on OCaml projects using ocamlbuild.

+    init    Create an initial _car file.
+    gen     Generate a META file and dependency lists in .merlin, and _tags. reqs    Print a list of the required packages listed in the config. clean   Delete binaries created by other commands. byte    Build main.d.byte from src/main.ml.
+    opt     Build main.native from main.ml.
+    top     Build a toplevel.
+    topgen  Splice support code for a toplevel in .ocamlinit and _top.ml. doc     Build project documentation.
+    lib     Install project modules as an ocamlfind package. unlib   Delete the ocamlfind package created by lib. test    Run test files.
+    run     Run main or a specified file.

+    If you don't supply a rule, all rules will run but: gen, reqs, clean, topgen, lib, unlib, run.

 # Building a toplevel

 If you want to build a toplevel using `car top`, running `car topgen` will